WHUIR/DiffuRec/README.md

 - PyTorch 1.8.0
 - numpy 1.23.4

-Our code has been tested running under a Linux desktop with NVIDIA GeForce RTX 3090 GPU and Intel Xeon CPU E5-2680 v3.
+Our code has been tested running on a Linux desktop with an NVIDIA GeForce RTX 3090 GPU and an Intel Xeon CPU E5-2680 v3.

 ## Usage